04

 How to read

 Starting in the middle of the Sankey: each character is listed with a short bio, colour and a symbol that represents them (e.g. Jonathan is a lawyer with a symbol of scales).
 Each entry starts with a location, followed by the main line motif, the width shows the length of their writing entry.
-The line asmeets the timeline on either side of the Sankey, defining the date of the entry.
+The line meets the timeline on either side of the Sankey, defining the date of the entry.
 Above the date is their method of writing shown in gothic symbols.
 Important quotes are highlighted above their entry.

 DETAILS